Recurring inspections with a full audit trail

 Photos, comments, required activities, PDF reports.
 Steps can require that everything is filled in before locking.

-Controls that are never forgotten
+Inspections that are never forgotten

 - Weekly, monthly, or yearly with selectable day